 On the occasion of this momentous decision, take a look back at the long and colorful history of women in combat, from the Amazons of Greek mythology to the very real Joan of Arc.

 According to Greek mythology, this race of female warriors lived in the Black Sea region before Greek colonization.
 Legend has it that the Greek hero Heracles led an expedition to capture the girdle of the Amazonian queen, Hippolyte, then conquered and expelled the Amazonians from the region.
-But are the Amazons purely myth?
+But are the Amazons purely mythical?
 Burial grounds used by ancient nomads known as the Sauromatians have yielded skeletons of women buried with weapons including iron swords or daggers and bronze arrowheads.
 The Sauromatians were said to be descendants of the Amazons and the Scythians, who lived in the 4th and 5th centuries B.C.

 After the death of her husband left their kingdom of Iceni (now Norfolk, England) at the mercy of the corrupt Emperor Nero, Queen Boudicca led a rebellion against the Roman Empire in A.D.
 60. Her army wreaked havoc in Roman Britain, defeating the Roman Ninth Legion and destroying the capital at Colchester, as well as Verulamium (St. Albans) and Londinium (London).
 Defeated by Paulinus’ army, Boudicca allegedly took poison to avoid capture.